UW-Madison-CCCR/CHTC-Template/README.md

 1. ... **creating multiple files**.
 We now have a total of 6 segments of the weather data.
 Instead of running code on one big dataset, we split it up into multiple pieces for more efficient processing.
 2. ... **creating versatile code**.
 We also have code that can work with any of these 6 segments of the dataset.
 Instead of needing to create custom code for each split, we simply pass an argument to reuse the underlying functions.
 This also makes it easier if we run into any problems.
 We only need to fix bugs in one place.
-3. ... **queing jobs through a .txt file**.
+3. ... **queuing jobs through a .txt file**.
 We take advantage of our split data and versatile code by using a list of files to queue each job converting those files separately.
 Our system will pass the queued file argument to our code, which will work with the data we want it to.

 With this all in mind, we can move forward and run all of our code.